teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 >    > <comment-title> Adapting the Word Cloud </comment-title>
 >    >
 >    > The word cloud has many different features.
 You can upload a stop word list that should be excluded from the visualisation, or play around with other parameters like the text size.
-Rerun the tool with some changed parameters and see what happens.
+Rerun {%icon dataset-rerun %} the tool with some changed parameters and see what happens.
 >    {: .comment}
 >
 {: .hands_on}

-We also rerun the word cloud with the second poem.
+We also rerun {%icon dataset-rerun %} the word cloud with the second poem.

 The word cloud for the second text is created the same way.
 For better comparability, we suggest rerunning the tool with the second text but the same parameters you used for creating the first word cloud image.
 That makes both comparable.

 > <hands-on-title> Visualise the Content of Poem Two </hands-on-title>
 >
-> 1. Run {% tool [Generate a word cloud](toolshed.g2.bx.psu.edu/repos/bgruening/wordcloud/wordcloud/1.9.4+galaxy2) %} with the following parameters:
+> 1. Run {% icon workflow-run %} {% tool [Generate a word cloud](toolshed.g2.bx.psu.edu/repos/bgruening/wordcloud/wordcloud/1.9.4+galaxy2) %} with the following parameters:
 >    - {% icon param-file %} *"Input file"*: `6: Replace Text on data 4` (output of **Replace Text** {% icon tool %})
 >    - *"Do you want to select a special font?"*: `Use the default DroidSansMono font`
 >    - *"Color option"*: `Color`